richard-lyman/amotoen/README.markdown

     user=> (use '(com.lithinos.amotoen core string-wrapper)
                 '(com.lithinos.amotoen.grammars json))
-    nil

 Use the provided JSON grammar to create a JSON parser:

     user=> (def jsonp (create-parser grammar))
-    #'user/jsonp

-Throw some JSON at your parser (after wrapping it in the provided string-wrapper) and you'll see the structure resulting from that particular grammar:
+Throw some JSON at your parser (after wrapping it in the provided string-wrapper):

     user=> (pprint (jsonp (wrap-string "1")))

+You'll see the structure resulting from that particular grammar's parser processing the input `"1"`:

     {:JSONRoot
      [{:_* ""}
       ({:Value {:JSONNumber {:Int {:Digit "1"}}}})
       {:_* ""}
       {:$ :EOF}]}
-    nil
-    user=>

 That resulting structure is a native Clojure data structure, nothing special about it.